 In the beginning, your feet will be very sensitive to everything.
 Your feet will need some time to adjust to navigating your environment barefoot.
 The more often you hike barefoot over new terrain, the tougher your feet will get and the easier the gravel and rocks will be.
 In general, your feet will get stronger and hurt less over time as they will build the skills and adaptations that are necessary.

 Splinters of glass, thorns, nails, and metal filings pose a threat to your soles.
 The best way to avoid punctures or at least to limit the depth of objects sticking into your bare feet is to exert less pressure when walking.
 If an object embeds in your foot, it’ll move deeper and deeper into the skin with each step you make.
 So, make sure to remove the splinter as soon as you feel it.
-Use either a safety pin or a pair of tweezers (most multi-tools have tweezers).
+In your gear repair kit, you should have what’s necessary to remove a splinter – use either a safety pin or a pair of tweezers (most multi-tools have tweezers).

 Beware of dangerous wild animals that may sting or bite.
 A sting or bite in your foot by scorpions, snakes, ants, spiders, and chiggers, isn’t fun and can ruin your barefoot hiking trip.
 One solution is to constantly watch the trail and where you step.
 Unfortunately, this can put you at even greater risk in areas with large animals such as bears, mountain lions, wolves, moose, and wild boars.
 Too many experienced and inexperienced hikers being too careful with visually choosing a spot for each step remain unaware of their surroundings making them an easy target for animal attacks.